 You will use github pages (click on “Project Site” and follow the directions, your site’s URL will look like http://sccapstone.github.io/demo/, for my ‘demo’ repo) to create a website for marketing your app.
 The site must have:

-- A video showing a demonstration of how easy it is to use your app.
+- A video demonstrating of how easy it is to use your app.
+The video should be a succinct tutorial on how to use the main features of your app.
 Upload the video to youtube (or similar) for easy viewing.

 - The audience for the video is your prospective users.
 So, talk in a way they understand.
 Use their language.
 Explain how to use the app, not how it works.